syncfusion-content/fileformat-docs/File-Formats/Presentation/Security.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Security/Remove-write-protection).

 N> 1.
 In Xamarin applications, Encryption, Decryption and Write Protection features are supported from the target framework .NET Standard 2.0 version onwards.
 N> 2.
 For ASP.NET Core, Encryption, Decryption and Write Protection features are supported from the .NET Core 2.0 version onwards.